brysalazar12/jqform/README.md

 ```
 ---

-### invalidCallback
+### 2. invalidCallback

-<div>this function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation</div>
+this function with argument errorMessages will be trigger when the form is submitted and if values did not passed the validation

 #### Ex.
 **javascript**
 ```javascript